preeti-auditto/CODSOFT--TASK--2/README.md

 marketing or promotional emails.
 My goal was to create a good email template to make it easy and quick for businesses to send out emails that look professional and engaging.
-As the name and the design says that it is an advertisement of a boutique with an innovative name says "THE BOUTIQUE TIMES" showcasing amazing offers and with new collection.
+As the name and the design says that it is an advertisement of a boutique with an innovative name says "THE BOUTIQUE TIMES" showcasing amazing offers and new collections.